What is SMILE® Pro?

 A femto-laser is an infrared light laser that treats tissue such as the cornea not only very precisely, but also with much less heat than other lasers.
 This proves to be a decisive advantage, especially in eye surgery.
 The femtosecond laser works on the basis of ultra-short light pulses.
 These last only fractions of a billionth of a second; their spot size is only 1/100 mm.

-A specially developed laser system, the VisuMax femtosecond laser from Carl Zeiss, is used for SMILE®️ Pro treatment.
+A specially developed laser system, the VisuMax femtosecond laser from Carl Zeiss, is used for SMILE®️ Pro Hong Kong treatment.
 This laser has already proven itself in Femto-LASIK procedures with its sophisticated technology, precision and reliability.
 Through further development, it is now possible for the first time to prepare a lenticule within the intact cornea with millimeter precision, so that larger incisions and a flap can be dispensed with.
 In this way, the surrounding corneal tissue is spared as much as possible and the visual defect can be corrected in a targeted manner.
+In addition to its high precision, a particular advantage of femtosecond technology is that it is highly reproducible and accurately predictable even when high corrections are involved.
+In order to avoid unnecessary compression of the cornea, a contact lens is used that is adapted to the individual corneal anatomy and allows a precisely fitting treatment.
+This also avoids short-term visual loss, which can be caused by excessive intraocular pressure.
+In addition to state-of-the-art laser technology, a functionally sophisticated and ergonomically shaped patient couch has also been developed for SMILE®️ Pro, allowing for maximum comfort and the most relaxed position possible during the procedure.
+During the operation, the patient’s position is continuously monitored and can be automatically readjusted if necessary.

-- Flap vs. no flap: Femto LASIK involves creating a corneal flap, whereas SMILE® Pro is a minimally invasive procedure without a flap.
+Flap vs. no flap: Femto LASIK involves creating a corneal flap, whereas SMILE® Pro is a minimally invasive procedure without a flap.

-- Recovery: Both surgeries offer fast recovery times, but SMILE® Pro is associated with less dry eye and a slightly quicker return to regular activities for some patients.
+Recovery: Both surgeries offer fast recovery times, but SMILE® Pro is associated with less dry eye and a slightly quicker return to regular activities for some patients.

-- Range of Correction: Femto LASIK is suitable for correcting a wider range of vision problems, including myopia, hyperopia, and astigmatism.
+Range of Correction: Femto LASIK is suitable for correcting a wider range of vision problems, including myopia, hyperopia, and astigmatism.
 SMILE® Pro is primarily focused on treating myopia.

-The minimum age requirement for SMILE® Pro is 18 years old.
+The minimum age requirement for SMILE® Pro Hong Kong is 18 years old.
 Your refractive error should have been stable for approximately one year before treatment.
 If you have any questions, please schedule a consultation immediately so we can carefully examine your vision.

 What should I know about the pre-operative examination?

-Is SMILE® Pro painful?
+Is SMILE® Pro eye surgery painful?

 Different people have different pain tolerance levels.
-SMILE Pro is a minimally invasive procedure.
+SMILE Pro eye surgery Hong Kong is a minimally invasive procedure.
 Numbing eye drops will be used before the surgery.
 Because the incision is extremely small and recovery is fast, there will only be a slight foreign body sensation during the procedure.
 Usually, by the second day after the surgery, you can see 80-90% of what you saw before using vision aids, and you will recover to almost full vision within 3 days.
 This data is a general guideline, and the exact results will vary depending on individual circumstances.

 - Makeup: Normal makeup is possible except for eye makeup.
 It is recommended to wait at least one month before put on eye makeup.